rajatsahay/MH2020/README.md

 # MH2020
-A repository containing the functional implementation of the app we submit at MedHacks 2020.
+A repository containing the functional implementation of the app we submitted at MedHacks 2020.

 First add your AWS credential in src/aws-credential.js